 Plymouth was the site of the first permanent settlement by Europeans in the region of modern-day New England in the United States.
 It is was established by Pilgrims, also known as the Pilgrim Fathers, who sailed on the Mayflower.
 They were separatist Puritans who had broken away from the Church of England, believing that the Church had not completed the work of the Protestant Reformation.
 Although never officially incorporated, the town was recognized in 1633 as the seat of Plymouth colony, which was absorbed into Massachusetts Bay Colony in 1691.
 The Plymouth Rock is the site where William Bradford and other Pilgrims first set foot on land.

 Old Oraibi is thought to be the oldest continuously inhabited settlement in the United States.
 Also known as Orayvi, is a Hopi pueblo located on Third Mesa in northeastern Arizona.
 It dates back to around 1100 AD.
 The village was founded by a group of Hopi people who migrated from the Mesa Verde region of southwestern Colorado.
 They settled on Third Mesa because of its fertile soil and abundant water supply.
 Oraibi quickly became a major Hopi settlement, and by the 16th century it was one of the largest and most prosperous pueblos in the Southwest.
-Today, Oraibi is a small community, home to about 600 people.
+Today, Oraibi is a small community, home to about six hundred people.

 * DISCLAIMER: This website contains affiliate links.
 If you make purchase after clicking a link, we may receive a commission at no cost to you.